VarpasMedia/VarpasMedia.github.io/about.md

  <p align="justify">

-A technocrat with 39 years of experience in the field of Professional audio and video, acoustics and Radio/TV broadcasting.
-Post retirement, along with his friends, he founded Varpas Media Technologies Pvt Ltd who provide consultancy and project execution services in the field of  Acoustics, Professional Audio/video engineering for auditoriums, seminar halls, e-Class rooms, Radio/TV/Cable/Satellite Broadcasting and Skill development etc for Government bodies, corporate entities, Universities etc.  Presently, he is one of the Directors of this company.
+A technocrat with 42 years of experience in the field of Professional audio and video, acoustics and Radio/TV broadcasting.
+Post retirement, along with his friends, he founded Varpas Media Technologies Pvt Ltd who provide consultancy and project execution services in the field of  Acoustics, Professional Audio/video engineering for auditoriums, seminar halls, e-Class rooms, FM and Community Radio, TV/Cable/Satellite Broadcasting and Skill development etc for Government bodies, corporate entities, Universities etc.  Presently, he is one of the Directors of this company.
 He is also a resource person for training on subjects connected with acoustics, audio, Radio broadcast engineering, solid state transmitters, cable TV etc.    He holds post graduate degree in Electrical Communication Engineering from Indian Institute of Science, Bengaluru.
 Post retirement, he has acquired a Post Graduation degree in Philosophy from IGNOU.

 </p>